eloqdata/eloq-website/docs/monosql-operator-deployment.md

 #### Create EKS Cluster

+Switch to user `eks` to create EKS cluster.

 MonoSQL database instances are stateless nodes, and we recommend using EC2 instances of [compute-optimized instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/compute-optimized-instances.html) as EKS  node pools.
 Create a pool of nodes per availability zone if possible for availability reasons.

 ```yaml